jac307/MediaArtTutorials/IARTS1T03/WT-W9.md

 Your floor map must consider:

 - Electrical outlet locations
 - Speaker placement in relation to power access
 - A clear audience circulation path
 - Zones of intensity and quieter transitions

 Each zone must include:
-- **1-2 speakers**
+- **1-2 speakers** (labeled SPK1–SPK4)
 - **1–3 geometric objects**
-- **1–2 corresponding lights**
+- **1–2 corresponding lights** (labeled L1–L6)

 Each light must include:
 - **2–3 looped cue states** that function as a repeating installation cycle.